 vkWaitSemaphores returns immediately.

 If the condition is not satisfied at the time

-vkWaitSemaphores will block and wait up to
+vkWaitSemaphores will block and wait until the condition

 timeout is zero, then